Modletice

 Modletice is a municipality and village in Prague-East District in the Central Bohemian Region of the Czech Republic.
-It has about 500 inhabitants.
+It has about 600 inhabitants.
+It is known for its large industrial zone.

+Etymology

+The name is derived from the personal name Modlata, meaning "the village of Modlata's people".

 Geography

 Modletice is located about 8 km southeast of Prague.
 It lies mostly in a flat landscape in the Prague Plateau.
-The southeastern part of the municipal territory extends into the Benešov Uplands.
+The southeastern part of the municipal territory extends into the Benešov Uplands and includes the highest point of Modletice at 407 m above sea level.
+The brook of Chomutovický potok flows through the municipality and supplies two small fishponds.

 History

 The first written mention of Modletice is from 1336.
+It was owned by various lower noblemen and burghers.

+Demographics

 Economy

 Modletice is known for its large industrial zone, which benefits from the proximity of Prague and the motorways.
 It mainly consists of logistics centres.
 The Czech branch of Billa, one of the largest employers in the country, has its headquarters in Modletice.

 Transport

 Modletice is located at the junction of the D0 and D1 motorways.

 Sights

 There are no significant monuments.
-The landmark of Modletice is the Modletice Castle.
+The main landmark of Modletice is the Modletice Castle.
 It is a Baroque castle from the 18th century, but lost its historical value due to insensitive reconstructions.